ChromeDevTools/debugger-protocol-viewer/pages/index.md

 Select <i>Experiments</i> on the left of settings.
 Turn on "Protocol Monitor", then close and reopen DevTools.
 Now click the ⋮ menu icon, choose <i>More Tools</i> and then select <i>Protocol monitor</i>.

-<p>You can also issue your own commands using Protocol Monitor (version 92.0.4497.0+).
+<p>You can also issue your own commands using Protocol Monitor.
 If the command does not require any parameters,
 type the command into the prompt at the bottom of the Protocol Monitor panel and press Enter, for example,
 <code>Page.captureScreenshot</code>.
 If the command requires parameters, provide them as JSON, for example,
-<code>{"command":"Page.captureScreenshot","parameters":{"format": "jpeg"}}</code>.
+<code>{"cmd":"Page.captureScreenshot","args":{"format": "jpeg"}}</code>.

-<p> By clicking on the icon next to the command input (available starting from Chrome version 117.0.5936.0), you can open the command editor.
+<p> By clicking on the icon next to the command input (in Chrome 117+), you can open the command editor.
 After you select a CDP command, the editor creates a structured form based on the protocol definitions that allows you to edit parameters, and view their documentation and types.
 Send the commands by clicking on the send button or using <code>Ctrl + Enter</code>.
 Use the context menu in the list of previously sent commands to open one of them in the editor.

 <figure class="screenshot">
   <a href="images/cdp-editor.png" target="_blank" style="text-align: center; display:block;">